-The geometry group of the NMPP division studies the abstract mathematical structures underlying plasma-physics models in order to design numerical algorithms that respect important qualitative properties of the physical problem.
+The geometry group studies the abstract mathematical structures underlying plasma-physics models in order to design numerical algorithms that respect important qualitative properties of the physical problem.

 Mathematical models in plasma physics are often extremely complex, reflecting the richness of plasma behaviour in nuclear fusion devices as well as in space and astrophysical plasmas.
 This is particularly true when such models are required to be physically realistic including full details on the geometry of the domain, boundary conditions and physics processes.

-At a higher level of mathematical abstraction, such complicated models frequently reveal a rich and elegant "structure", which can often be understood in terms of modern Geometric Mechanics.
-By means of structure preserving methods, such mathematical structures are exploited in order to obtain qualitatively better numerical solutions that respect the physical conservation laws, devise new efficient algorithms for problems that are either not amenable to or extremely slow with standard discretization techniques, and suggest better formulations of reduced models that respect the structure of the original model.
+Despite the complexity of these models, which often consist of multiple coupled non-linear partial differential equations, they still reflect the fact that the systems they describe follow physical laws and possess certain symmetries and conservation laws.
+At a higher level of mathematical abstraction, this is referred to as the mathematical structure of the model, which can often be understood in terms of modern Geometric Mechanics.
+By means of geometric or structure-preserving methods, such mathematical structures are exploited in order to obtain qualitatively better numerical solutions that respect the physical conservation laws, devise new efficient algorithms for problems that are either not amenable to or extremely slow with standard discretization techniques, and suggest better formulations of reduced models that respect the structure of the original model.

 Many conservative systems in physics feature a Hamiltonian or Lagrangian structure, that is their dynamics can be described in terms of a bilinear operator, called Poisson bracket, and an energy functional, called the Hamiltonian, or in terms of an action principle.
 This is the case, for example, for ideal magnetohydrodynamics and the Vlasov-Maxwell system.